Playdium: History

-Playdium is a family entertainment centre chain owned by Cineplex Entertainment through its subsidiary Player One Amusement Group.
-The former flagship location in Mississauga, Ontario, Canada launched as Sega City @ Playdium near Square One Shopping Centre on September 7, 1996.
+Playdium first launched on September 7, 1996, opening its first location in Mississauga, Ontario, Canada as Sega City @ Playdium.
+It was located near the Square One Shopping Centre and served as the chain's flagship location.
 The 11 acre centre cost CA$17 million to build and included an arcade, batting cages, go-karts and mini-golf.
 A partnership with Sega GameWorks, it featured many arcade games from that company such as Daytona USA, and eight-player racing setups for Indy 500 (as Virtua Indy) and Manx TT Super Bike.
-Indy 500 remains available today.
 In 1999, the centre was renamed to Playdium.
-The company opened up two more locations in Brampton and Whitby in late 2019.